Learn how to make a sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors based on your exact tastes. Fun!

 But before you go there, check out the flavors that will match with your finished dish.
 Since I was making a Quinoa and Spinach Wrap, I looked over the Spinach Flavor Matches, but I could have also zeroed in on the Quinoa Flavor Matches and the results would have been just as fantastic.
 Just choose one main ingredient from your finished dish to focus on, as this will be sufficient.

-So, armed with my Spinach Flavor Matches, and keeping flavor balancing (sweet, sour, spicy, salty) in mind, here's how my sauce came together.
+So, armed with my Spinach Flavor Matches, and keeping flavor balancing (sweet, sour, bitter, spicy/pungent, salty) in mind, here's how my sauce came together.

 SOUR - I like to add a foodie acid, such as lemon juice or apple cider vinegar.
 But scour your cupboards for other ideas, such as sauerkraut juice, for instance.

-BITTER/PUNGENT - Garlic is sort of my go-to for a pungent flavor, so I added a clove.
+SPICY/PUNGENT - Garlic is sort of my go-to for a pungent flavor, so I added a clove

 SALTY - I used sea salt here, but you can use Tamari, soy sauce, miso -- any ingredient with an overriding salty taste.

 And to add a little zip, I added some green olives since olives are a great match for spinach too.
-And upon noticing that horseradish is a spicy flavor that matches well with spinach, I tossed some into my sauce.
+And upon noticing that horseradish is a flavor that matches well with spinach, I tossed some into my sauce to "up" the spicy side of things.

 Some nutritional yeast really helps it to have more of a "cheesy" flavor.